RohitBandaru/rohitbandaru.github.io/_posts/2024-07-31-JEPA-Deep-Dive.md

 There is a trade off between information loss in the encoding and the predictability of the encodings.
 If a representation contains most of the information of the input, it would be hard to predict.
 A more abstract and higher level representation would be lower in dimension and more predictable.
 Higher dimension representations are also more suitable for longer term predictions.

-{% include figure.liquid loading="eager" path="assets/img/blog/jepa/hjepa.png" width=500 class="image-fluid mx-auto d-block" alt="H-JEPA" source="https://openreview.net/pdf?id=BZ5a1r-kVsf"%}
+{% include figure.liquid loading="lazy" path="assets/img/blog/jepa/hjepa.png" width=500 class="image-fluid mx-auto d-block" alt="H-JEPA" source="https://openreview.net/pdf?id=BZ5a1r-kVsf"%}

 H-JEPA (Hierarchical JEPA) enhances JEPA's abstraction capabilities by splitting the architecture into two parts.
 The first JEPA handles low-level representations for short-term predictions, while the second operates at a higher abstraction level for longer-term forecasts.
 This two-tier structure, though innovative, is arbitrary.
 True intelligence requires multiple levels of abstraction.
 However, it is not clear how many levels of abstraction are needed.
 We may even need variable levels of abstraction.
 Different situations have different levels of complexity.